camit001/Python-In-30-Days/Day_05_Lists/05_Lists.md

 ### Checking Items in a List

-Checking an item if it is a member of a list using *in* operator.
+To check whether an item exists in a list, use the `in` operator.
 See the example below.

 ```py
 fruits = ['banana', 'orange', 'mango', 'lemon']